chippr-robotics/chippr-agi/docs/_specs/02_Setting_up.md

+---
+layout: default
+lang: en
-# 2. Setting up the Project
+title: "2.
+Setting up the Project"
+permalink: /walkthrough/setup
+parent: walkThrough

-Before we start creating our entity and its components, let's set up the project by following the steps below.
+description: "Before we start creating our entity and its components, let's set up the project by following the steps below."
+---

 ## 2.1.
 Prerequisites